-Calgary Flames fired head coach Al MacNeil, on June 1, 1982, and named Bob Johnson as his replacement on.
-The was Johnson’s first NHL job after a 15-year stint as head coach of the University Wisconsin.
+Calgary Flames fired head coach Al MacNeil on June 1, 1982, and named Bob Johnson as his replacement.
+The was Johnson’s first NHL job after a 15-year stint as head coach of the University of Wisconsin.
 He eventually led the Flames to the 1986 Stanley Cup Final.

 On June 1, 1988, Jean Perron resigned as head coach of the Montreal Canadiens, citing major differences with general manager Serge Savard.
 In Perron’s three years as coach, the Canadiens were 126-84-30 during the regular season and 30-18 in the playoffs.
 He was replaced by Pat Burns, who became the 21st head coach in franchise history.

-Wayne Gretzky worked his magic, on June 1, 1993, as the Kings beat the Canadiens 4-1, in Game 1 of the Stanley Cup Final.
+Wayne Gretzky worked his magic on June 1, 1993, as the Kings beat the Canadiens 4-1 in Game 1 of the Stanley Cup Final.
 Gretzky assisted on the Kings’ first three goals before adding an empty-netter for good measure.
-This was the Kings’ first-ever win in the Stanley Cup Final, but it would be their last one until 2012, as the Canadiens won the next four games of the series.
+This was the Kings’ first-ever win in the Stanley Cup Final, but it would be their last one until 2012, as the Canadiens won the next four games.